ftresa93/UFood_marketing/README.md

 ### Findings:

-- The age group of 31-70 has the highest percentage and amount spent on accepted campaigns, compared to 23-30 and 71-85.
+- Age Group Spending and Campaign Acceptance: The age group of 31-70 exhibits the highest percentage of accepted campaigns and the highest amount spent, significantly outperforming the 23-30 and 71-85 age groups.
-- As the number of children increases the amount spent and total accepted campaign reduces.
+- Impact of Number of Children: As the number of children in a household increases, both the total amount spent and the number of accepted campaigns decrease.
-- Members with education in graduate, Masters, 2n cycle and PhD spent more than basic spent more amount and accept more campaigns.
+- Educational Influence on Spending and Campaign Acceptance: Customers with higher education levels (graduate, Masters, 2nd cycle, and PhD) tend to spend more and accept more campaigns compared to those with basic education.
-- Marital ststuts does not seem to play a role in amount spent on buying or accepting campaigns
+- Marital Status: Marital status does not significantly influence the amount spent on purchases or the acceptance of campaigns
-- Store purchases are the most common method of purchase in customers than web or catalogue.
-Also, the most campaign accepted are thourgh store purchases.
+- Purchase Channels: Store purchases are the most common method of purchase among customers, surpassing web and catalog purchases.
+Additionally, the majority of accepted campaigns are associated with store purchases.
+- Product Category Spending and Campaign Acceptance: Wine and meat products see the highest amount spent and the highest rate of accepted campaigns compared to other product categories.

 ### References: